The Legend of Tennessee Moltisanti: Synopsis

-At his daughter's wedding, Larry tells members of the DiMeo crime family that, according to his source in the FBI, federal indictments will soon be handed down against the New Jersey mob.
-One by one the capos gather their families, say goodbye to the tearful bride, and leave early.
-Tony and Carmela swiftly collect cash and guns from different parts of their house; Meadow and A.J. watch.
-Tony hides it all in Livia's room at Green Grove.
-The house is searched by an FBI team led by Agent Harris.
+At his daughter's wedding, Larry Boy tells Tony and his crew that, according to his source in the FBI, federal indictments will soon be handed down against the DiMeo crime family.
+One by one the capos gather their families, say goodbye to the tearful bride, and leave the ceremony early.
+Tony and Carmela swiftly collect cash and guns from different parts of their house while Meadow and A.J. watch.
+Tony hides everything, without her knowledge, in Livia's room at the Green Grove retirement community.
+The Soprano residence is searched by an FBI team led by Agent Dwight Harris.

 Having dinner after the search, Tony explains to his children that Italians and Italian-Americans are not given the respect they deserve.
-Dr. Melfi, at a dinner with her family and her ex-husband, says a few careless words, and her ex-husband deduces that one of her patients is a mobster.
-He urges her to drop that patient, who he says is evil.
-He deplores the way a few thousand gangsters have tarnished the good name of millions of Italian-Americans.

-Tony has told Dr. Melfi he might go on vacation and miss an appointment without notice; she understands what he means.
-He misses one, and the next time they meet, she tells him that, as previously agreed, she will still charge him for it.
-Angry, likening her to a call-girl, he scatters bills on the floor and leaves.
+Dr. Melfi, at a dinner with her own family, says a few careless words which allow her ex-husband to deduce that one of her patients is a mobster.
+He urges her to drop that patient, deploring the way a few thousand gangsters have tarnished the good name of millions of Italian-Americans.
+Anticipating arrest, Tony has told Dr. Melfi he might go on vacation and miss a session without notice; she understands what he means.
+He misses one as a result of the FBI raid, and the next time they meet, she tells him that, as previously agreed, she will still charge him.
+Tony angrily scatters dollar bills on the floor and leaves.

-In nightmares, Christopher is haunted by Emil Kolar, the first person he killed.
-He enlists Georgie to help dig the body up and relocate it.
-He is struggling to write a Mafia movie screenplay.
-The characters have no arc and he feels there is no arc in his own life.
-He shoots a shop clerk in the foot for making him wait too long.
-Tony is furious, but then tries to question him about his feelings, and the conversation ends quietly.
-Chris is envious and resentful that he is not listed as one of those being investigated by the FBI.
+In nightmares, Christopher is haunted by Emil Kolar.
+He enlists Georgie to help dig up and relocate Emil's body.
+At the same time, Christopher is struggling to write a Mafia screenplay; he states that the characters have no arc and feels there is no arc in his own life.
+In a bakery, he shoots a clerk in the foot for making him wait too long.

+Tony is initially furious but calms down and shows some sympathy for his feelings.

+Christopher is resentful that he is not listed as one of those being investigated by the FBI.
 When his name finally appears in the newspaper, he is thrilled.

-Livia tells Junior that Tony is seeing a psychiatrist.
-She adds, "I don't want there to be any repercussions."
+Livia divulges to Uncle Junior that Tony is seeing a psychiatrist, adding, "I don't want there to be any repercussions."